 QUALIFYING AS A REAL ESTATE PROFESSIONAL

-More Than One-Half of Personal Services in Real Property Trades or Businesses
+More Than One-Half of Personal Services in Real Property Trades

 As a practical matter, it is exceedingly difficult for taxpayers to prove to the IRS’s satisfaction that they meet the real estate professional threshold if they are otherwise employed in an unrelated occupation.